What Is the US Air Force?

 By law, as a member of the Reserve, you, upon request, must be granted a leave of absence to satisfy a requirement for military training.
 The Uniform Services Employment and Reemployment Rights Act requires employers to provide Reservists with time away from their jobs to perform military duty.
 However, you must notify your employer that you intend to take military leave.
 You must be reemployed after completion of your military duty and return to your job within a reasonable time.
 You must be treated as though you had never left employment, including schedule pay raises, promotions or credit for longevity or vacation.
 Your employer only has to hold a job open for 60 months if you accept voluntary orders.
 For additional information, see the USAF home page.

 Generally, you can attend any school you qualify for.
 The results of your ASVAB determine your qualifications.

 Is Technical Training like Boot Camp?

 No. This is training for a specialty you have chosen.
 It may involve work details and duty, but the main focus is on technical and professional training.

-Yes, you will be paid for every day you serve according to published pay schedules for your pay grade, in addition to any Temporary Duty or travel allowances.
+Yes, you will be paid for every day you serve according to published pay schedules for your pay grade, in addition to any temporary duty or travel allowances.

 Recruiters must present an accurate picture of service.
-You should be aware of all aspects of military.
+You should be aware of all aspects of the military.
 Be sure you fully understand the enlistment contract.
 You should ask about: